This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Carat

-Carat is a term that refers to the weight of a diamond.
-In the United States, most of the diamonds used in the jewelry are 1 carat or lesser.
-The carat weight impacts the cost of the jewelry.
-When investing in diamond engagement ring, 1 to 2 carats are the preferable as they are of higher quality and give the desirable brilliance.
+Carat is a measurement that indicates the weight of a diamond.
+In the United States, the majority of diamonds utilized in jewelry are typically 1 carat or smaller.
+The weight in carats significantly influences the price of the jewelry.
+For those considering an investment in a diamond engagement ring, diamonds weighing between 1 and 2 carats are often recommended, as they tend to offer superior quality and the sought-after brilliance.

 Shape